petrosgk/SED_with_MultiTaskVAE/README.md

 # Sound Event Detector and Synthesizer based on Multi-Task Learning Model with Variational Information Bottleneck
 This repository contains the code and trained weights for the Sound Event Detector and Sound Event Synthesizer models.
-This README contains instructions for installation, inference and training for both models.
+This README contains instructions for installation, along with inference and training instructions for both models.

 ## Installation